-In addition to a lifetime supply of Gillette Mach 3 razors and replacement blades, it’s a necessity that we have a fog-free mirror located inside the shower itself.
+In addition to a lifetime supply of Gillette Mach 3 razors and replacement blades, it’s a necessity that we have a fog-free shaving mirror located inside the shower itself.

-For starters, most are not worth the price you pay for them!
+- For starters, most are not worth the price you pay for them!

-Suction Cups Lose Their Grip
+Drawback #1: Suction Cups Lose Their Grip

 The fact of the matter is… the suction cups they come with lose their grip under the weight of the mirror itself every few days.

 That means, you always have to remember to reach behind the mirror itself and “push” the suction cups firmly to the wall.
 If you don’t?
-After a week or so, you’ll hear this loud crash coming from the bathroom itself, only to realize, “Oh yeah, it’s that stupid fogless mirror again!”
+After a week or so, you’ll hear this loud crash coming from the bathroom itself, only to realize, “Oh yeah, it’s that stupid shaving mirror again!”

-Fogless Mirrors Still Fog Up
+Drawback #2: Most Fogless Mirrors Still Fog Up

 Despite their claims, every fog-free mirror we’ve tried still gets fogged up on occasion.